Why is public notification (PN) required?

 When do Public Water Systems (PWS) have to submit a certification form with the public notification (PN)?

-The Massachusetts Drinking Water Regulations, 310 CMR 22.15(3)(b), require the submittal of the certification form and a copy of the notice within ten days of completing the public notification requirements, not the violation.
+The Massachusetts Drinking Water Regulations, 310 CMR 22.15(3)(b), require the submittal of the PN Certification Form (pdf format )/ PN Certification Form (doc format), and a copy of the notice within ten days of completing the public notification requirements, not the violation.
 Send signed certification form and copy of PN to your regional MassDEP/PN contact and the local board of health.

 What does the phrase "you will meet future requirements for notifying new billing units and new customers of the violation" written in the instructions of the certification form entail?